Welcome to our year 2 class page!

 We share lots of photographs and videos of our learning on Class Dojo, you will get notifications when your child is awarded Dojo points and you can find helpful links for homework, phonics practice and maths games!
 Class Dojo also has a handy messaging window where you can ask questions about your child's work and we can send reminders and helpful messages about what your child is doing in school.

 Our school day begins at 8.45 and finishes at 3.30.

 We will be waiting outside to greet the children and welcome them into class.
 Please wait by the class area gate at the end of the day, children will be dismissed by staff once we have seen you!

 Bumblebee Class will have PE on Thursday and Friday every week.
 Children should bring a named school PE kit in a PE bag and will be encouraged to change for PE independently.
 Please tie long hair up and remove any jewelry before attending school.
-It would be beneficial to your child if they can practise independent dressing skills at home and are able to do their own shirt buttons and ties wherever possible.
+It would be beneficial to your child if they can practice independent dressing skills at home and are able to do their own shirt buttons and shoe laces wherever possible.